mdsamiulislam54/javascript-problems/README.md

  5. Bit Counting > BasicProblem/problem5.js
  6. squareDigits > BasicProblem/problem6.js
  7. Number of People in the Bus > BasicProblem/problem7.js
+ 8. Extract the domain name from a URL > BasicProblem/problem9.js

 **Intermediate Problems**